rboulton/multisearch/docs/overview.rst

 All backends will allow values to be unicode strings, but some may also other types, such as numbers, datetime objects, sequences

-Some backends, documents may be more complex than this: for example Elastic Search can quite reasonably be provided with a heirarchical object, and can be configured to index such objects in quite sophisticated ways.
+In some backends, documents may be more complex than this: for example Elastic Search can reasonably be provided with a heirarchical object, and can be configured to index such objects in quite sophisticated ways.

 The order in which the fieldname-value pairs are provided may be significant